 - May 31 - you will be blocked from adding fall/winter courses

-In order to remove the block, you must make your payment through telephone or online banking to reduce your account balance to less than $75 for undergraduate students or less than $1,000 for graduate students.
+In order to remove the block, you must make your payment through telephone or online banking to reduce your account balance.
 Your block will be automatically lifted the day after your payment appears on your Student Account.

 If you are unable to reduce your overdue balance in order to enrol, we may consider a debt repayment plan which will enable you to continue your academic studies.
 Decisions to lift the financial block with an approved Debt Repayment Agreement (DRA) are based on the following: